 The method they found to increase the efficiency of solar panels is by using a different material from the silicone material that is being used to manufacture solar panels all over the world.

-And that material is still not being commercialized in solar panels production.
+And that material is still not being commercialized in solar panel production.

-If you look for MIT Backyard Revolution reviews, you will find nothing that connect the research findings with the Backyard Revolution.
+If you look for MIT Backyard Revolution reviews, you will find nothing that connects the research findings with the Backyard Revolution.